DranoTheCat/simple-pipeline-example/README.md

 # The Pipeline
+This repo contains a Jenkins pipeline to deploy a simple "Hello World" app, as well as tooling to create this reference infrastructure.

+The app is intended to run in an AWS EKS cluster, however, could run in any Kubernetes cluster by modifying the Ingress method.
+This deployment uses native AWS NLBs as the TLS termination point.

-Both the "Hello World" app and the infrasturcture stuff to deploy it both exist in this repo.
+Both the "Hello World" app and the infrasturcture stuff to deploy it reside in this repo.
 This is for sake of completeness, however, the better pattern would be to have these in separate repos.

 The App itself and the pipeline to deploy it live at this level.
 The bootstrap/ folder contains some scripts and instructions to setup a fresh test environment in AWS.